KaiserWerk/goauth2/README.md

 Well, for confidential clients, which can keep a secret, this is perfectly fine and dandy.
-The main problem OAuth tries to solve is to have a uniform way to handle authorization (and authentication by extension) for public clients like native (mobile) apps or SPAs, which cannot keep a secret.
+The main problem OAuth2 tries to solve is to have a uniform way to handle authorization (and authentication by extension) for public clients like native (mobile) apps or SPAs, which cannot keep a secret.